andkov/psy564/_site/index.md

 ## Mission Statement

 This course will provide an overview of current statistical approaches for the analysis of variation and change.
 Conceptual and research design issues will be discussed throughout with an emphasis on alternative models for explaining and predicting individual-level change.
-Hands-on training in analysis of longitudinal data will focus on use of Mplus, SAS, and R, comapring and exploring features of both traditional MLM and SEM approaches.
+Hands-on training in analysis of longitudinal data will focus on use of Mplus, SAS, and R, comparing and exploring features of both traditional MLM and SEM approaches.
 A variety of models will be examined and applied to actual data including models with time invariant and time-varying covariates, factor-level outcomes, alternative time structures, and joint models of variation and change.
 Substantive examples will be used throughout the course based on published and unpublished results from several major longitudinal studies on developmental and aging-related change.

 ## Evaluation and Grading Policy